FWsantos/DDOptimization/README.md

 # DDOptimization
-This project Implements the decision diagrams method for optimization problems.
+This project implements the decision diagrams method for set cover with pairs problem.